Australian Masters

 The Australian Masters was an annual golf tournament on the PGA Tour of Australasia held in Victoria, Australia from 1979 to 2015.

 History

+The tournament is the brainchild of schoolteacher David Inglis.
+The Australian Masters was intended to be, in the words of Inglis, "an unashamed copy" of the Masters Tournament, the famous tournament in the United States.
+The event would be played at the same course every year and a ceremonial jacket would placed on the champion.
+In this case, the course would be Huntingdale Golf Club.

+Inglis had no experience running a golf tournament and recruited Ian Stanley, a leading Australian touring professional, to give him advice.
+Stanley was able to secure commitments from top golfers like Graham Marsh, Lee Trevino, Bob Shearer, and Greg Norman.
+Prize money was originally supposed to be $50,000 but, due to an inability to find enough sponsors, a decision was made to reduce the purse to $30,000.
+Multiple players threatened to withdraw and a decision was made to cancel the tournament.
+However, at the last minute David Haines, a member at Huntingdale, was able to secure an additional $10,000 and the tournament could go on.
+New Zealand golfer Barry Vivian won the event by one over Shearer.
+The tournament lost $50,000 but managed to be profitable thereafter.

 In 1989 the International Management Group took control of the management of the tournament.

 Though the Australian Masters usually was part of the PGA Tour of Australasia's calendar, the event was not on the Order of Merit in 1992.
 The PGA Tour of Australasia requested that the field expand from 100 players to a full-field of 120 players.
 International Management Group (IMG), which ran the event, rejected the request.
 Frank Williams, an employee of IMG, justified the decision by stating, "The sponsors expect the Masters to be different from other Australian tournaments and it was sold to them as a limited-field special event."